BaseXdb/basex/readme.txt

  BaseX        : console mode
- BaseXServer  : server instance, waiting for requests BaseXClient  : console mode, interacting with the server BaseXWin     : graphical user interface
+ BaseXServer  : server instance, waiting for requests BaseXClient  : console mode, interacting with the server BaseXGUI     : graphical user interface

  Moreover, try -h to list the available command line options.
 For example, you can use BaseX to process XQuery expressions without entering the console.